philc/book-notes/relationships/the school of life - alain de botton.md

   viewing a person's weaknesses in isolation, but as the necessary cost of enjoying the strengths that drew us to them.
   * E.g. messy but creative; driven but self-centered; uncompromising but honest.
-  * "It's always an option to move away and find people who will have new kinds of strengths, but --as time will reveal -- they will also have new, fascinating, and associated kinds of weaknesses."
+  * When meeting someone new, it's fascinating to see what new kinds of strengths they have, but they will always have corresponding weaknesses that will reveal themselves eventually.
 * True kindness requires uncommon candor in moments
   * "True niceness does not mean seeming nice; it means helping the people we are going to disappoint to adjust as best they can to reality.
 By administering a sharp, clean blow, the